If you think indoor comfort is important, then ductwork should matter to you – and it should matter a lot.

 - Manual S: This helps us select the right HVAC components.
 About ductwork, Manual S matters because it ensures that you end up with ducts capable of heating and cooling your home during winter and summer temperature extremes.

 - Manual T: What types of air registers (vents) do you need?
 Where should the registers be located?
 How big should they be?
 Manual T answers these questions for us.
 At PV Heating & Air, we always use high-velocity registers, regardless of their size or location, because enable better airflow.

 - Manual D: Here’s the part where we determine what distances your ducts should cover, how many turns they ought to have, and what volume of air should ideally flow through the ducts to meet the needs of each room per Manuals J, S, and T.

 We use meticulous measurements and specialized software to do all of this preliminary work.
 Failing to go through these critical steps will leave you with a “typical” system of unbalanced ductwork and inadequate airflow throughout your home.

-After going to the trouble to design optimal ductwork, we want to be absolutely sure you achieve the proper airflow throughout your system.
+After going through the trouble to design optimal ductwork, we want to be sure you achieve the proper airflow throughout your system.
 For this reason, we usually install hard pipe trunk lines with flexible connectors instead of all-flex systems.
-We also prefer metal plenums to ductboard.
+We also prefer metal plenums to duct boards.
 If your system is really small, all-flex might be fine for achieving proper airflow.
 With hard pipe, great airflow is almost a sure thing.

 It is more difficult and more expensive for us to do things this way, but the benefits are undeniable.

-Unless it's installed perfectly, flex duct sags.
+Unless it’s installed perfectly, flex duct sags.
 Those saggy spots inhibit airflow.
-Flex ducts are also more subject to damage and might not last as long as hard pipe.
+Flex ducts are also more subject to damage and might not last as long as hard pipes.